 One of the first questions many people ask about me Great Danes is if they are good with kids.
 You can also replace kids with toddlers or babies in that question.
-For people that aren’t familiar with Great Danes, I can see why they would be concerned about their children being around such as large dog!
+For people that aren’t familiar with Great Danes, I can see why they would be concerned about their children being around such large dogs!

 So, are Great Danes good with kids, toddlers, or babies?
 While they may be giant dogs, Great Danes are a very gentle and affectionate breed.
 Great Danes are fantastic family companion pets and are very good with small children.
 They are patient, loving, and can be protective of their family members when necessary.